kianryan/kianryan.github.io/_posts/2013-07-09-hats-off-to-quinn.md

 > Our network CPM right now runs over $4, Interstitials in the USA over $8 CPM and sometimes close to $12 CPM, and developer earnings per download are on average over 3 cents!
 >
 > We are always interested in finding new developers, with cool apps, to work with and help them generate the most amount of revenue as possible.
 I would like to jump on a phone call (my cell is 347.698.7156) or Skype call (my skype is quinn.mccullough) if you are available.
 Please let me know!
-If you don&#8217;t have time for a call, you can check out our website at: tapcontext.com Thanks,
+If you don’t have time for a call, you can check out our website at: tapcontext.com Thanks,

 > Quinn

-&#8220;I was playing around with one of your apps.&#8221;, left me asking &#8220;really?&#8221;.
+“I was playing around with one of your apps.”, left me asking “really?”.
 So I called bullshit on Twitter:

 [<img src="/assets/images/2013/07/Quinn-1-300x129.png" alt="Quinn-1"   class="aligncenter size-medium wp-image-975" srcset="/assets/images/2013/07/Quinn-1-300x129.png 300w, /assets/images/2013/07/Quinn-1.png 335w" sizes="(max-width: 300px) 100vw, 300px" />](https://twitter.com/kianryan/status/352098871813488640)

-I wasn&#8217;t the only one to receive the e-mail either&#8230;
+I wasn’t the only one to receive the e-mail either…

 [<img src="/assets/images/2013/07/Quinn-2-264x300.png" alt="Quinn-2"   class="aligncenter size-medium wp-image-977" srcset="/assets/images/2013/07/Quinn-2-264x300.png 264w, /assets/images/2013/07/Quinn-2.png 335w" sizes="(max-width: 264px) 100vw, 264px" />](https://twitter.com/_elj/status/352109514419486720)